shanshan0000/lundecpp/Readme.md

 - antoine.jouglet@hds.utc.fr (Antoine Jouglet)

 #### Office Hour
-Office visit is NOT welcome unless you make an appointment three days in advance.
+Office visit is NOT welcome unless you make an appointment one day in advance.